rraciti97/portfolio/Work/README.md

 ✅ Detect **trends and anomalies** quickly
 ✅ Align stakeholders around a **single source of truth**

-Here’s one I personally found extremely useful on a daily basis:
+Here’s one I personally found extremely useful on a daily basis, 'cause it helps to visualize and filter trends and main differences according to the selected iGaming license and Country that we want to check:

 ![Main KPI Dashboard](./Dashboard%201.png)